Visharadgupta05/AUDIO_AMPLIFIER/README.md

 # AUDIO_AMPLIFIER
 This project involves the design and simulation of Class-A , and Class- B and Class-AB audio power amplifiers, using BJT circuits in LTspice.
-The amplifiers were analyzed and compared based on voltage gain, output power, efficiency, frequency response, and waveform distortion.
+The amplifiers were analyzed and compared based on voltage gain, output power, efficiency, and waveform distortion.
 Special attention was given to crossover distortion in Class-B amplifiers and its reduction in Class-AB designs using a push-pull output stage.
 The project highlights the performance trade-offs between amplifier classes and demonstrates the principles of analog audio amplifier design.

 # CLASS - A AUDIO AMPLIFIER